Tansuuuu/Bike-Sales-Project/README.md

 # Bike Sales Transaction Project

 ## Data Cleaning
-I focused on the between 2014 to 2018.
+I focused on the between *2014 to *2018.

 ## Vizualizations
-I created many charts.
+I created many charts most of them was bar chart.

 ## Takeaways
 The analysis showed that bikes category bring the **highest profit**.